arjunsavel/cortecs/paper/paper.md

 Importantly, we find that our compressed-opacity retrieval yields posterior distributions [as plotted by the `corner` package, @corner:2016] and Bayesian evidences that are consistent with those from the benchmark retrieval using uncompressed opacity (\autoref{fig:corner}) within a comparable runtime.
-The two posterior distributions exhibit slightly different substructure, which we attribute to the compressed results requiring 10% more samples to converge and residual differences between the compressed and uncompressed opacities.
+The two posterior distributions exhibit slightly different substructure, which we attribute to the compressed results requiring 10% more samples to converge (about 5 hours of extra runtime on a roughly 2 day-long calculation) and residual differences between the compressed and uncompressed opacities.
 The results from this exercise indicate that our compression/decompression scheme is accurate enough to be used in at least some high-resolution retrievals.